HenrikBechmann/react-infinite-grid-scroller/README.md

 Notes: For explicit cache management capability, a unique session `itemID` (integer) is assigned to a user component as soon as it enters the cache.
 The `itemID` is retired as soon as the user component is removed from the cache.
 If the same component is re-introduced into the cache, it is assigned a new session-unique `itemID`.

-The `itemID` for a user component is given to the host with the `getItem` call to obtain the component, so that the host can track the user component in the cache.
+The `itemID` for a user component is given to the host with the `getItemPack` call to obtain the component, so that the host can track the user component in the cache.
 If the user component is assigned to a new `index` number (see the **returned function object** cache management section below) the host will still be able to track the user component with the `itemID`.

 The host can track removal of a user component and its `itemID` from the cache through tracking its associated index removal through the `deleteListCallback` return value, and the return values from cache management functions.
+These feedback mechanisms also return the host's `profile` object for further identification.

 Most of the time the `itemID` can be ignored.

-Also, note that the cache is reloaded with a new getItem function.
+Also, note that the cache is reloaded with a new `getItemPack` function.

 ### `styles` object